WASHINGTON STATE CHILD CARE & CDA TRAINING CLASSES

 SafeGard Classes Online supports childcare providers in Washington State with more than 200 online mobile-friendly, childcare training classes.
 We have 7 professional trainers approved by the Department of Children, Youth and Families to provide classes to providers in Washington State so you can receive STARS (MERIT) credit for your classes (meet some of our trainers).
 Visit our childcare classes page and select Washington as your state to view all of the approved classes.

-SafeGard Classes Online offers the initial 30-hour Child Care and School Age Basics courses required for new child care professional (Child Care Basics updated in 2018).
+SafeGard Classes Online offers the initial 30-hour Child Care and School Age Basics courses required for new child care professionals (Child Care Basics updated in 2018).
 Additionally, SafeGard classes Online has the Bloodborne Pathogens and HIV/AIDs training classes online.
 These courses have been conveniently bundled with special pricing to get you started:

 DCYF also requires child care providers to complete a Safe Sleep course.
 SafeGard Classes Online's Sudden Infant Death Syndrome (SIDS) course is no longer accepted for STARS credit.
 Here are the instructions on how to take the required course.

 You can also get all your annual STARS training completed in one easy step.
 Try our 10-hour STARS packages for one low discounted price.
 All classes are mobile friendly so you can complete on any device, including phones and tablets.

-The Washington Department of Children, Youth and Families (DCYF) also reimburses childcare professionals up to $250 per fiscal year for approved training.
+The Washington Department of Children, Youth and Families (DCYF) also reimburses childcare professionals up to $250 per fiscal year for approved training on a first-come, first-serve basis.
 Be sure to apply for your reimbursement through MERIT each year before June 30.

 In addition to general child care training classes, SafeGard Classes Online can provide Washington childcare professionals with the national Child Development Associate (CDA) Credential training curriculum.
 Our classes fulfill both the initial CDA certification as well as the renewal.
 We are a Proud Partner of the CDA and the Council for Professional Recognition, so you can be confident that our classes will meet the CDA Council's requirements for continuing education.
 Our collaboration with the Council ensures that you will receive the support and resources needed throughout the process of pursuing your CDA Credentials.